maggie0002/unofficial-balena-flask-api/README.md

 # unofficial-balena-flask-api

-This is a web interface to allow a browser to trigger a series of actions on Balena OS devices.
+This is a Flask web API to allow a browser to trigger a series of actions on Balena OS devices.

 This is not provided as a thoroughly tested container ready for production, but as example approaches for input and further development.
 Assistance, pull requests or just discussion/input would be much appreaciated.